hatewx/smtp-mail-sender/README.md

-A scripts collection of sending mail via SMTP protocol in various language. **groovy**, **java**, **python** are included by now.
+A scripts collection of sending mail via SMTP protocol in various languages. **groovy**, **java**, **python** are included by now.

 ## Getting started

-Finded the version you wanted, integrate to your own project, there are four configureations(or variables)  you need to handle in any script, there are:
+Find the version you wanted, integrate to your own project, there are four configurations(or variables) you need to handle in script, there are:

 ```
 # Constants of sender email account.